eaton-lab/fundamentals/docs/class-genetic-variation.md

 population over time.

-These models are based on a number of important assumptions that describe an *idealized population*: a populatin in which allele frequencies will not change unless at least one of **five evolutionary processes** (below) are acting.
+These models are based on a number of important assumptions that describe an *idealized population*: a population in which allele frequencies will not change unless at least one of **five evolutionary processes** (below) are acting.

 - selection